 - Include Social Proof on Your Website

 User-generated content (UGC) is the most trusted form of marketing — it’s word of mouth in digital form.
 Reviews in particular help convert lookers into bookers, so including guest reviews on your website helps keep customers on your site to book direct.
 Other forms of social proof, like social media follower counts and trust symbols like TripAdvisor badges and rating widgets, work well to convert customers while they are on your site.
-Here are some good tips for adding social proof to your website to increase conversions.

 - Be Accessible